Medically reviewed on April 17, 2017

-Do not take Atripla together with adefovir (Hepsera), atazanavir (Reyataz), voriconazole (Vfend), or a combination medicine that contains emtricitabine, lamivudine, or tenofovir (Combivir, Complera, Emtriva, Epivir, Epzicom, Genvoya, Odefsey, Stribild, Trizivir, Truvada, Viread).
+Do not take Atripla together with adefovir (Hepsera), atazanavir (Reyataz), voriconazole (Vfend), or a combination medicine that contains emtricitabine, lamivudine, or tenofovir (Combivir, Complera, Descovy, Epivir, Epzicom, Genvoya, Odefsey, Stribild, Trizivir, Truvada, Vemlidy).

 This medication should not be used in children weighing less than 88 pounds.

 To make sure Atripla is safe for you, tell your doctor if you have:

 liver or kidney disease;